Backendless/ui-builder-library/components/bl-totop/README.md

   <img src="./thumbnail.png" alt="main thumbnail" width="780"/>
 </p>

+## Demo

+View an example of how to install this component and how it works in your UI [here](https://app.arcade.software/share/gxbKP6OMKfpfr1QFdYeR).

 ## Properties

 | Property                          | Type                                                                                                                                 | Default value  | Logic                     | Data Binding | UI Setting | Description                                                                                           |